Prequalification for construction prime contractor

 - Commercial (e.g., licensing, bonding, etc.)

-The prequalification process was thoroughly reviewed and updated in 2015-2016.
-For information on the major changes implemented in 2017 refer to the letter to vendors from March 23, 2017.
+The prequalification process was thoroughly reviewed and updated in 2015-2016 with the major changes implemented in 2017.

 How to become prequalified